Privacy Policy

 Our services are not intended for persons under the age of 16.

-19.3 Deletion of data of minors
+19.3 Deletion of such data

 Note:

-The privacy policy does not form part of the contract.
+The Privacy Policy does not form part of the contract.

-Consent to the privacy policy is not required and is not requested.
-Consent is only required where required by law (e.g. for cookies, tracking technologies, marketing communications or app tracking in accordance with Art.
-6(1)(a) GDPR in conjunction with Section 25 TDDDG).
+Consent is only required where this is provided for by law (e.g. for cookies, tracking technologies, marketing communications or app tracking pursuant to Article 6(1)(a) of the GDPR in conjunction with Section 25 of the TDDDG) .
+All other processing is based on the respective legal grounds specified.

 20.2 Regular review

-20.3 Information about changes
+20.3 Notification of changes

-- through notices on our website,
+- via notices on our website,

 - by email,